cirbuk/resolver/README.md

 ## mappers

-The resolver's default behavior is to try and replace everything between `{{` and `}}` with values from the data json. `mappers` can be used to define other markup operators and their behavior.
+The resolver's default behavior is to try and replace everything between `{{` and `}}` with values from the data json. `mappers` can be used to define other markup operators.

 ```JavaScript
 import Resolver from "@kubric/json-resolver"